I’ve been asked by many people for a Complaints BT number other than 150 or 151, so I decided to do some research.

 Ofcom Tel 020 7981 3040

-Might also be worth having a read of this as well: Code of practice for residential customers and small businesses
+Read this document: Code of practice for residential customers and small businesses

-“The best way to get to the high level Complaints BT department is to either write directly to the chairman or a member of the board.
-Or to the address on the bill.
-While you are waiting to hear back from these letters go through the normal channels of ringing an advisor and insist on getting the complaint escalated if you are still unhappy with the outcome”.
+“The best way to get in touch with High Level Complaints BT department is to either write directly to the chairman, or a member of the board.
+Or write to the address on your phone bill.
+While you are waiting for a reply go through the normal channels of ringing an advisor.
+Most of all get your complaint escalated if you are still unhappy with the outcome”.

-“Try and get the advisors name, however they may only give there first name for security reasons (or alternatively ask for their EIN number).
-Ask for their managers name and a contact number if they say they are going to ring you back, but most importantly you need a reference number for your complaint”.
+“Make a note of the advisors name, however they may only give their first name for security reasons (or alternatively ask for their EIN number).
+Ask for their managers name and a contact number if they say they are going to ring you back.
+Most of all you need a reference number for your complaint”.

-Once again I take no responsibility for incorrect numbers or info here, I found this info on forums and have just collected together what I thought might be relevant and help you.
-However if you are raising complaints BT and you find a better way of contacting them, please drop me a line and I will amend this Complaints BT page.
+I take no responsibility for incorrect numbers or info here.
+I found this info on forums and have just collected together what I thought might be helpful to resolve your issue.
+However if you are raising complaints BT and you find an alternative way of contacting them, please contact me and I will amend this Complaints BT page.